Blitz (KMFDM album)

-Blitz is German industrial rock group KMFDM's sixteenth studio album, released on March 24, 2009, on KMFDM Records and Metropolis Records.
+Blitz is German industrial rock group KMFDM's 15th studio album, released on March 24, 2009, on KMFDM Records and Metropolis Records.
 It also marks the first use of five letter song titles and a five letter album title since WWIII.
 The album charted after its release, as did the song "People of the Lie".
 Blitz had songs written in three different languages, and was moderately well received by critics.
 Most of its songs were remixed for the band's next release, Krieg.